jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2019-12-01-year-in-review-2019/index.md

 ### ⬜ Major goals:

 - 🎈 Have a fun time with the family.
 Quality vacations whether in Finland or away.
-- 💻 Learn new and get better at current software development skills.
+- 💻 Build and work on cool projects.
+Learn new and get better at current software development skills.
 - 👨‍🎓 Learn, teach and play around with new things with Anton (Legos, robots, game dev with Unity, RC boats, ??)
 - 🎥 Release 3 videos per month for FPVTIPS on YouTube
 - 📝 Produce at least as much content for the blog in 2020 as in 2019 (~ 33k words, ~ 17 posts ballpark)